 Resilience thrives.
 Use AI to make your legacy antifragile, turning disruptions into data-driven advantages.

 Manufacturing hits hard, with legacy systems holding the line on your production floors, channeling years of hard-won knowledge through supply chain storms and digital pressures.
-Instead of falling for those flashy “premium” overhauls that promise the world but deliver headaches, tap into the real strength of what you already have — solid foundations ready for AI to unlock fresh potential and drive serious gains.
+Instead of falling for those flashy “premium” overhauls that promise the world but deliver headaches, tap into the real strength of what you already have—solid foundations ready for AI to unlock fresh potential and drive serious gains.
 This roadmap serves as your no-nonsense guide, pulled straight from hands-on insights into AI resilience, human-centered designs, and smart digital strategies.
-Built for manufacturing realities like spotting anomalies in casting, ensuring quality on assembly lines, it turns legacy into an adaptive force.
+Built for manufacturing realities like spotting anomalies in casting and ensuring quality on assembly lines, it turns legacy into an adaptive force.
 In our work at Devox Software, we walk this path every day with custom integrations that make CTOs like you true partners in the wins.

-Let`s dive in.
+Let’s dive in.

 Step 1: Assess with AI Code Analysis